Dark Matter Heating in Evolving Proto-Neutron Stars: A Two-Fluid Approach: Results and Analysis

 The particle fractions in \cref{fig:yxr} indicate that core DM retains neutrinos, whose emission dominates the star’s cooling, while the presence of a DM halo extends the stellar radius and slightly increases the gravitational mass.
-Hyperons, in contrast, soften the EoS without producing such halo effects, reducing both the stellar radius and gravitational mass \cite{Issifu:2024htq}.
-Taken together, these results show that although both core DM and hyperons produce similar structural modifications, namely, softening the EoS and increasing central compactness, their thermal signatures are markedly different.
+Hyperons, in contrast, soften the EOS without producing such halo effects, reducing both the stellar radius and gravitational mass \cite{Issifu:2024htq}.
+Taken together, these results show that although both core DM and hyperons produce similar structural modifications, namely, effective or direct softening of the EOS and increasing central compactness, their thermal signatures are markedly different.
 Hyperons lower the temperature distribution by introducing additional degrees of freedom that reduce the thermal energy per particle \cite{Issifu:2023qyi, Raduta:2020fdn}, whereas core DM raises the stellar temperature by deepening the gravitational potential and enhancing thermal energy through the virial theorem \cite{Carroll_Ostlie_2017}.
 Importantly, the heating induced by core DM is a unique effect, absent in hyperonic stars.
 This provides a clear observational prediction: measurements of neutrino emission from supernova or the early cooling stages of neutron stars could discriminate between the presence of a DM core and hyperonic matter.

 The cooling effects associated with hyperon formation and with the presence of a DM halo involve distinct physical mechanisms.
-When hyperons appear in dense matter, they introduce additional degrees of freedom, which soften the EoS.
+When hyperons appear in dense matter, they introduce additional degrees of freedom, which soften the EOS.
 This typically reduces the maximum mass and radius of the NS and lowers the thermal energy per baryon, which in turn accelerates cooling.
-In contrast, an extended bosonic DM halo does not soften the baryonic EoS directly.
-Instead, it redistributes gravitational support outward, reducing the core pressure and thermal energy per baryon.
+In contrast, an extended bosonic DM halo does not soften the baryonic EOS directly; instead, it changes the structure (mass-radius) of the admixed star, which mimics an effective stiffening of the global EOS.
+In fact, it redistributes gravitational support outward, reducing the core pressure and thermal energy per baryon.
 This results in a more extended, less tightly bound configuration that enhances neutrino escape and thus promotes cooling.
-The strength of this effect increases for lighter DM particles, larger DM fractions, or stronger self-interactions.
-Therefore, comparing the cooling signatures arising from hyperonic matter and DM halo configurations could provide observational clues about the presence and role of DM in compact stars.
-Such distinctions may be relevant when interpreting anomalously rapid cooling in certain pulsars.